-We can distinguish two types of planning statement. ("On" in French) Two types of statement/ utterance planning can be distinguished.
-The first type is the reformulations which are indicated by the # sign.
-The other type involves autocorrections (see c) below).
-Reformulations may be the product of own initiative? or can occur during a speech turn? which results in an incomplete MS.
+Two types of utterance planning can be distinguished.
+The first type involves the reformulations which are indicated by the # sign.
+The other type involves self-corrections (cf. c) below).
+Reformulations may be the product of one’s own initiative or can occur during a speech turn which results in an incomplete MS.

-1. Reformulation on own initiative
+1. Reformulation of one’s own initiative

-Here?
-We mean syntactic reformulation of the statement, with or without breaks pauses? "//" and hesitations like "were" "étaient" as seen in example (14):
+Here we mean syntactic reformulation of the utterance, with or without breaks "//" and hesitations like "étaient" as seen in example (14):

-(14) E: and we discussed things that were # / / if there are material issues that I am interested in it goes.
+(14) E: et on discutait des choses qui étaient # // s’il y a des sujets de matières que je m’intéresse à ça va .
 (Interview 3 Yvonne).

-(15) E: / I # then there is not much: / time.
+(15) E: / puis je # il y a pas beaucoup de: / temps .
 (Interview 3, Yvonne)

-(16) E: I work da: ns # I both work so + s.
+(16) E: je travaille da:ns # j’ai deux travail alors + s .
 (Interview 3, Yvonne)

 It can sometimes be difficult to determine whether it is a reformulation ("#") or an MS ("."), which appears in the following example:

-(17) E: and we discussed things that stay: ent # / / if there are material issues that I am interested in it goes. but if there are more. but it was very good because the leaders were well e: t.
+(17) E: et on discutait des choses qui étai:ent # // s’il y a des sujets de matières que je m’intéresse à ça va . mais s’il y en a d’autres . mais c’était très très bien parce que les animateurs étaient bien e:t .
 (Interview 3, Yvonne)

 The sequence in italics may at first appear as a reformulation.
-However, it is not a syntactic reformulation of the same utterance, as a result of the replica since/as the rest/ continuation indicates a change of subject,; the student continues the statement speaking teachers of the course about/of the teachers of the cours/classes instead of the conversation topics.
-It is rather an ellipse "but if there are others, it will not" "mais s'il y en a d'autres, ça va pas" or something similar.
+However, it is not a syntactic reformulation of the same utterance, since the continuation indicates a change of subject; the student continues the statement speaking about the teachers of the course instead of the conversation topics.
+It is rather an ellipse "mais s'il y en a d'autres, ça va pas" or something similar.
 The sequence contains no breaks or hesitation.
-The sequence does not contain/ include neither pauses nor hesitations In the case where neither the criterion nor the reformulation of hesitation are met, In case neither the reformulation nor the hesitation criteria are met, then it is likely that the sequence is not a cut, ie d. a sequence that reflects the planning of the statement/ utterance.

-2. MS unfinished Unfinished MS?
+2. Unfinished MS

-This type of reformulation appears during a speech turn which causes the interruption of the first interlocutor's MS contact:
+This type of reformulation appears during a turn which causes the interruption of the first interlocutor's MS:

-(18) E: I'm all alone here. / / May: s #
+(18) E: je suis toute seule là . // mai:s #

-I: it is more fa-this is nicer: Dramaten to serve coffee?
+I: c’est plus fa- c’est plus agréable de: servir le café à Dramaten ?

-E: Yes, I think so.
+E: oui je pense oui .
 (Interview 3, Yvonne)

-If the plug contains a statement speaking simultaneously, If the turn includes/contains a simultaneous utterance the # sign is not used, since the symbols "+ [...]
+If the turn includes a simultaneous utterance the # sign is not used, since the symbols "+ [...]
 SIM" already indicate why the first MS is incomplete:

-(19) E: not all the time I think to + (LAUGHTER)
+(19) E: pas tout le temps je pense + à: (RIRE)

-I: not all the time.
-SIM / / spectators are friendly.
+I: pas tout le temps .
+SIM // les spectateurs sont aimables .

-E: Yes it is.
+E: oui c’est ça .
 (Interview 3, Yvonne)

-NB If the first party interlocutor ends his reply turn? after the intervention of the second party interlocutor, so that the MS continues on two replicas turns, one does not the # sign the sign # is not used either because the MS is not interrupted (In a future computer processing of text, the ampersand will be automatically inserted when speaking.
-This is why no special notation for this type of interaction is needed in the transcript What's the diff between transcript and transcription?.).
+N.B.
+If the first interlocutor ends his turn after the intervention of the second interlocutor, so that the MS continues on two turns, the # sign is not used either, because the MS is not interrupted.

-(20) E:-it was his Saturday night + (LAUGHTER LAUGHTER)
+(20) E: c’était sa- samedi soir + (RIRE RIRE)

-I: ah yes ah yeah SIM / agreement.
+I: ah oui ah ben oui SIM / d’accord .

-E: at nine o'clock.
+E: à neuf heures .
 (Interview 2, Kerstin)

-c) Self-Correction
+c) Self-correction